nunosousa/UPS_monitoring/README.md

 ```
 Note: Info retrieved from https://networkupstools.org/ddl/Powercool/650VA.html.

+Check if some changes are required to /etc/nut/upsmon.conf and /etc/nut/upsd.conf.

-Run the following command to start the NUT server and peek the UPS's current values:
+Run the following commands to start the NUT server and peek the UPS's current values:
 ```
-systemctl enable --now nut-server
+sudo systemctl enable --now nut-server

+sudo systemctl restart --now nut-monitor

 upsc EuroTech@localhost
 ```